TekExpo/DoctorOnDemand-ACSsample1/README.md

 Eventually, this action will fail.
 You can examine the reason why, but it's most probably because of these errors:

-tim Morgan has provided a workaround for this as below:
+Tim Morgan has provided a workaround for this as below:

 To fix this, go back to the code in GitHub.
 At the top, you'll notice that a new folder has been added: __.github/workflows__.
 In that folder is a new .yaml file.
 Edit that file, and insert the following lines immediately after the "name" entry on/around line 16:

 ````